-Bassist, educator and author of two jazz bass method books, The Low Down Vo1. & 2.
-Danny is a graduate of the Eastman School of Music and was the 2018 bassist in the Focusyear Artist Diploma band in Basel, Switzerland.
+Bassist, educator, and author of the jazz bass method books, The Low Down Vol. 1 & 2, Danny is a graduate of the Eastman School of Music and was the 2018 bassist in the Focusyear Artist Diploma band in Basel, Switzerland.
 Danny currently teaches at The Eastman Community Music School, SUNY Oswego, and is a visiting professor of jazz bass at the Eastman School of Music.

 We're going to talk about developing rhythmic independence, how to play in a group situation and how to improve your groove!

 We all know that rhythm is important, but why do we focus on it?

 As improvisers, we can get fixated on note choice and as bassists, we can also be too focused on playing in tune.
 This can mean we neglect the most powerful aspect of music: rhythm.
 All bassists who really made a difference in the music world have one thing in common, they play with a great time feel which allows them to communicate their musical ideas in a compelling way.
 We all know what it sounds like when we hear someone play with an incredible time feel, and this course will demystify the process so you can develop your own.
 Many things can be done to help our rhythm, and many things can detract from it—especially habitual things we may be totally unaware of.
 After all, it's not what you play, it's how you play it!

 The 47 video lessons are presented in a step-by-step order giving you a clear and logical route through the course material.